-The College of Business Administration offers a program leading to either a degree of Master of

-Business Administration in Human Resources or in Industrial Management.
+The College of Business Administration offers a program leading to either a general MBA or a degree of Master of Business Administration in Human Resources or in Industrial Management or in Finance or in Marketing.

 Applicants for admission should have approved an undergraduate course in each of the following areas: calculus, microeconomics, accounting and statistics, besides having a Bachelor's degree and meeting the general requirements of the Graduate Studies Office.